digitalrebar/provision/doc/arch/provision.rst

     repository that contains security updates to apply during OS install.

+  - **[Sprig functions]** are string, math, file and flow functions for golang templates from the `Sprig Function Library <_http://masterminds.github.io/sprig/>`_.
+    They can be added to pipeline evaluation to perform useful template rendering operations.

 - **Env**: The BootEnv that we are rendering templates for, if applicable.
   Unless the BootEnv has the OnlyUnknown flag set, RenderData will also include a Machine.
 If Env is present, the following helpers will also